This is how to survive an island adventure with a complete stranger

-It’s about balance, baby.
-You are expected to be you.
+It’s about balance, Baby.
+You’re expected to be you.
 But you’re also expected to compromise.
 If you go into the trip with a teamwork attitude, you’re going to have a better time.
 Laugh at yourself when your inclination is to get mad.
-Go with their suggestion if you know they really want to do something.
-Use it as the perfect opportunity to try something new.
+Go with their suggestion if you know they really want to do – use it as the perfect opportunity to try something new.

 No 5.
 Repeat after me: I love being patient

-Spending 24/7 with someone for an extended period of time is not easy, even if you really like the person.
-Whether you are with them by choice or by accident, trust that they aren’t trying to make your life miserable.
-You get to choose how you respond to someone else’s actions.
-And on a trip, this is especially important.
+Spending 24/7 with someone for an extended period of time isn’t easy, even if you really like the person.
+Whether you’re with them by choice or by accident, trust that they aren’t trying to make your life miserable.
+You get to choose how you respond to someone else’s actions, and on a trip, this is especially important.
 So take a deep breath.
 Take several.
-And practice patience.
+And practise patience.

 No 6.
 Make their life easier and make them feel special

 One summer while guiding an adventure trip, I had an especially awesome co-leader.
-And it wasn’t because he was the best leader - it was because he made me feel like I was valued.
+It wasn’t because he was the best leader – it was because he made me feel like I was valued.
 He used to hide Snickers bars in my shoes.
 He’d write me encouraging notes when he went on his day off and left me with our group.
-And it made me appreciate him and our relationship.
+It made me appreciate him and our relationship.
 So make your adventure partner feel valued.
 You’re far more likely to get the best out of them when you do.

 The final word

 I didn’t kill Elisabeth on our trip, and she didn’t kill me.
 In fact, we had a great time.
 We took our space when we needed it.
 We asked for support when we needed it, and we tried to improve each other’s experience – even when we were carsick, even when we were hungry, and even when we were shivering at 3am on the top of a volcano.
 So listen well, get patient and stay open-minded.
 But most of all, have fun!